BenJJWalker/GC-MS_Compound_Identities/README.md

 install.packages("plyr")
 ```

-First, you need to subset each blank GC-MS `.csv` file using the code in [`1-BLANK_CODE-Compound_identities`](https://github.com/BenJJWalker/GC-MS_Compound_Identities/1-BLANK_CODE-Compound_identities).
+First, you need to subset each blank GC-MS `.csv` file using the code in [`1-BLANK_CODE-Compound_identities`](https://github.com/BenJJWalker/GC-MS_Compound_Identities/blob/master/Scripts/1-BLANK_CODE-Compound_identities.R).
 We subset four chromatogram-blank `.csv` data files; two vials at the beginning of a gc-ms run, and then the same vials re-sampled at the end of the run.
 You can do two blanks as a minimum; in which case you would delete redundant code from this script.

+You can use the **SHIFT+COMMAND+O** to open the file's option menu for easy navigation around the document.

-### Edits required before running code in [`2-SUBSET_CODE-Compound_identities`](https://github.com/BenJJWalker/GC-MS_Compound_Identities/2-SUBSET_CODE-Compound_identities)
+### Edits required before running code in [`2-SUBSET_CODE-Compound_identities`](https://github.com/BenJJWalker/GC-MS_Compound_Identities/blob/master/Scripts/2-SUBSET_CODE-Compound_identities.R)

 **1.** Change each of the folder addresses below to the folder where your blanks and sample are located.